iwatakeshi/kanji/README.md

 	* findByMeaning (available as a static method to narrow down results)
 	* findByOnyomi (note all on-yomi must be Katakana)
 	* findByKunYomi (note all kun-yomi must be Hiragana)
-* should work with node.js (currently working in browser)
+* works with node.js
 * locale support (search kanji in your locale)

 ###Usage

+In browser

 ```html
 	<script type="text/javascript" src="kanji.js"></script>